-The issue became even more pronounced by the fact that staff did not enable Molly to fully access this crucial and impactful information and also missed out on key politeness and basic customer service considerations.
+The issue became even more pronounced because the staff did not fully enable Molly to access this crucial and impactful information and missed out on key politeness and basic customer service considerations.

 Molly is an empowered individual.
-Before every flight she had been in touch with the BA Social Media team; to ensure that all of her needs would be met with her guide dog when flying.
+Before every flight, she had been in touch with the BA Social Media team; to ensure that her guide dog would meet her needs when flying.

 “There is no need for such poor customer care.
 There are shining examples of fantastic training in areas like customer care, customer assistance and accessibility.
 The world is not fully accessible to people like me and it becomes even less so with experiences like these.”

-If this can happen to an avid traveller with a full understanding about what needs to happen; it highlights the gaps in the system and how deaf and deaf blind customers are still been under-served.
+If this can happen to an avid traveller with a full understanding of what needs to happen, it highlights the gaps in the system and how deaf and deaf-blind customers are still being under-served.

-It is absolutely key that companies firstly gain a really clear understanding of their deaf and deaf blind customers needs.
-Then they know exactly how to make what they are offering work for the customer.
+It is crucial that companies first gain a clear understanding of their deaf and deaf-blind customers’ needs.
+Then they know exactly how to make their offer work for the customer.
 And secondly, to use this intelligence to inform; staff training and internal processes so that the whole team operating throughout the business have the necessary knowledge.

-Ironically, Molly describes that there as a lack of knowledge about her needs.
-It is also clear that if the customer service she had received had been of a higher standard; she would have felt much less distressed dealing with this situation.
+Ironically, Molly describes that there is a lack of knowledge about her needs.
+It is also clear that if the customer service she had received had been of a higher standard, she would have felt much less distressed dealing with this situation.

 Something to think about…